In this post, you are going to learn how to work with an Arduino board for industrial automation and the computer application LabVIEW.

-Connection between an Arduino board and LabVIEW:
+The connection between an Arduino board and LabVIEW:

 First of all, you are going to look for the sketch called LIFA_Base following the steps in the first screenshot: Este equipo -- Disco local(C:) (or the letter that your local disc has) -- Archivos de programa (x86) -- National Instruments -- LabVIEW 2019 (or the version that you downloaded) -- vi.lib -- LabVIEW Interface for Arduino -- Firmware -- LIFA_Base.
-Once you found it click on it and an Arduino IDE window is going to pop up in your computer.
+Once you found it click on it and an Arduino IDE window is going to pop up on your computer.